nathant1234567/ride-booking-system/README.md

 - Make new booking - Nathan
 - Pay for new booking - Nathan

+- Securely pay for a booking - Ibitola
+- Edit and cancel booking - Ibitola

-- Browse available services and tariffs - Ibitola
+- Browse services and tariffs - MJ
-- Pay for amendment and cancellation - Ibitola
+- Offer discounts - MJ

 ======